Which Of The Following Is A Benefit Of Unified Command

 Improved Accountability and Transparency: Ensuring Responsibility and Trust

 Unified Command fosters accountability and transparency by establishing clear lines of authority and responsibility.
-Each agency has a designated representative within the UC structure, ensuring that decisions are made collectively and that all parties are accountable for their actions.
+Still, each agency has a designated representative within the UC structure, ensuring that decisions are made collectively and that all parties are accountable for their actions.
 This transparency builds trust among agencies and the public.
-This is crucial for:

 • Post-Incident Analysis: The clear structure allows for thorough post-incident analysis, identifying areas of improvement and strengthening future responses.